These questions are everywhere:

 - Take chances: no matter what you’ve got and where you stand, dating never stops being a number’s game

-- Learn game / power dynamics: I’m a big believer that social skills is one of the most important fundamentals of social, life, and dating success alike.
+- Learn game / power dynamics: I’m a big believer that social skills are one of the most important fundamentals of social, life, and dating success alike.
 Start with basic social skills first, make sure you got the basics covered.
 Too many people start with “game”, but remain fundamental weirdos at heart and that holds them back big time

 - Learn and apply smart strategies: there is plenty of material on “game”, but little on strategies.
 It’s a pity because smart strategies can revolutionize your results.
 This website though also covers strategies.
 Get them in “Seduction University“